Research

 8. Supersingular mass formulas for modular curves, with Santiago Arango-Piñeros and Sun Woo Park (in progress).

-“Categorifying quadratic zeta functions” (see Preprints);
+• “Categorifying zeta functions for quadratic covers” (see Preprints);

-“Categorifying zeta functions of hyperelliptic curves” (see Preprints);
+• “Categorifying zeta functions of hyperelliptic curves” (see Preprints);

-“A¹-local degree via stacks” (see Other Writing).
+• A¹-local degree via stacks” (see Other Writing).

 3. Wild Ramification and Stacky Curves.
 PhD dissertation at University of Virginia.
 Adviser: Andrew Obus.
 Available at doi:10.18130/v3-y9s6-kt47.
+In this thesis, I characterized the stacky structure of wild stacky curves in characteristic p > 0 and obtained results about canonical rings of such curves.
 Culminated with:

-“Artin-Schreier-Witt theory for stacky curves” (see Preprints).
+• “Artin-Schreier-Witt theory for stacky curves” (see Preprints);

 2. Class Field Theory and the Study of Symmetric n-Fermat Primes.
 Master’s thesis at Wake Forest University.
 Adviser: Frank Moore.
+In this thesis, I surveyed class field theory and computed data indicating asymptotic trends in pairs of primes represented symmetrically by diagonal quadratic forms.

-“Crossing number bounds in knot mosaics” (see Publications).
+• “Crossing number bounds in knot mosaics” (see Publications).

 Course Notes